Welcome to the seventh annual installment of our Year-End Awards here at The Hockey Writers.

 The flip-side of the previous award, this award signifies the team or player who most wildly fell short of what collective wisdom said they should be.

-DETAILS: 11 teams (and players) received votes, with six of them receiving first-place selections.
-The Dallas Stars and the Columbus Blue Jackets round out the top (or bottom, as the case may be) five.
+DETAILS: 12 teams (and players) received votes, with five of them receiving first-place selections.

 Ryan Pike has covered the Calgary Flames and the NHL Draft extensively since 2010 as a Senior Writer for The Hockey Writers and Senior Contributing Editor of FlamesNation.ca.
 A member of the Professional Hockey Writers Association, he lives in Calgary.